 Active adult retirement communities provide a new found sense of freedom, stress reduction and social opportunity, counter to the common misconception that it means losing your independence.
 In fact, that couldn’t be farther from reality – it’s truly the opposite!
-Having a home that fits your lifestyle and is fully maintained so you can focus more on what brings you joy is true freedom.
-Keep reading for 4 tips on making your new home yours in a retirement community like Cumberland Crossing by OceanView!
+Having a home that fits your lifestyle and is fully maintained so you can focus more on what brings you joy…that is true freedom.
+Keep reading for 4 tips on making your new cottage your own in a retirement community like Cumberland Crossing by OceanView!

 Choose the Right Retirement Community

 We listed this first because it’s the most important.
 Deciding on the right retirement community for you is a crucial part of feeling comfortable and happy in your new home!
 Make sure your new community will meet your lifestyle, includes amenities that fit your needs, and a location that makes sense for you.
-For example, if you enjoy outdoor recreation such as hiking or biking, you’ll want to live in a community that is close to parks and trails.
+For example, if you enjoy outdoor recreation such as hiking, biking, or golf, you’ll want to live in a community that is close to parks, trails or a golf course, like nearby Twin Brook Recreation Center and Val Halla Golf Course.
 When you find the right retirement community, you will know!

 Get Creative with Home Upgrades

 Once you’ve decided to commit to your new retirement community, the fun really begins!
 Choosing a site and a cottage layout that best suits your style and needs is the bread and butter of our community, and we understand how important this factor is.